-- The application of light interaction with biological systems. - different imaging techniques. - The various spectroscopic techniques used in biological system. - The usage of the optical force spectroscopy. - the importance of use of spectroscopy in design of biophotonic devices.
+- Make clear insights into the applications of light interaction with biological systems. - Compare different imaging techniques. - Understand and analyse the various spectroscopic techniques used in biological system. - Effectively grasp the usage of the optical force spectroscopy. - Get clear ideas and communicate about the importance of use of spectroscopy in design of bio-photonic devices.